ryanallen/openmindapp/meditations/content.md

 1. Practice insight by seeing how all things exist dependent on other things.
 	1.1	When this is, that is.
 	1.2	When this is not, that is not. [source](https://en.wikipedia.org/wiki/Prat%C4%ABtyasamutp%C4%81da) .
-2. See how things can exist dependent on other things, or independently, but not both, and ultimately no things exist independently.
+2. See how things can exist dependent on other things, or independent, but not both.
-3. For example, analyze a table to see that it exists dependent upon its parts.
-	3.1	Its wood and the trees it came from, its legs, its top, and so forth.
-	3.2	Nothing from within the parts is the table.
-	3.3	These things that aren't a table become a table in dependence upon thought.
+3. For example, think about our selves.
+Where do we exist?
+See how our sense of "I" depends upon things like our body and mind.
+	3.1	If we had no heart we would cease to be, so if we replace our heart did we lose our self?
+	3.2	If our thought patterns change, and our personalities change, did we cease to exist?
+	3.3 Is a flame from now the same flame from two seconds ago?
+	3.3	Our minds make these things exist for us.
+They are all built by thought dependent on our very limited human senses.
-	3.4	A table doesn't exist independently.
-	3.5	It depends on its causes, its parts, and upon thought.
-These are the three modes of dependent origination.
+4. See how our idea of self doesn't exist independently.
+It is dependent upon its causes, its parts, and upon thought.
-4. As Einstein showed, things do not exist objectively in and of themselves, but exist relatively in the context of involvement with an observer.
+5. Choose to calm down and focus your concentration on analyzing your mind to see all things as they really are, which sees through delusion on a path that ends unhelpful stress for everyone.

+## Not nihilism, not eternalism.

 ---